Making sense of learning data

 Expert guidance on learning analytics

-The insight concludes by asking learning standards and data expert, Rustici Software’s Tim Martin, for his advice on how you can assemble your data well and create a record store.
+The insight concludes by asking learning standards expert, Rustici Software’s Tim Martin, for his advice on how you can assemble your data well and create a record store.

 Tim is an expert at offering plain-spoken answers to questions about SCORM and xAPI, and his tips range from how to tell if two systems are truly ‘talking’ to each other (interoperability), to the best way to use xAPI.